Translated and Edited from the Tamil by Lakshmi Holmstrom

 Mauni paints these feelings and emotions through imagery and description of other objects in the scene.
 For instance, he personifies yaali1, pillars and idols in ‘Undying Flame’, in which a young man’s declaration of love to a girl in a low whisper is heard by everything presiding the temple complex.
 The sculpted figures respond with a grimace and open their eyes in astonishment thus creating an other-worldly atmosphere.

 While Mauni’s initial stories were about agony from relationships and loss, his later stories were much more intricate.
-His last stories ‘Wasteland’ and ‘Error’ present recurrence of characters so the reader is never sure whether these are two different individuals or reflection of one’s own self.
-This notion of self is captured in the repeated motif of journey by symbolizing railway station in ‘Error’:
+His last stories ‘Wasteland’ and ‘Error’ present a recurrence of characters so the reader is never sure whether these are two different individuals or reflections of one’s own self.
+This notion of self is captured in the repeated motif of the journey by symbolizing the railway station in ‘Error’:

 “Any railway station gives an impression of singular desolation.
 Both in its moments of emptiness, and when it is crowded, it is only a temporary stopping place for travelers on the railway.
 This huge junction, though, is a terminus: people set out on complex journeys in all directions, and return, some time later.
 It is here that people come together from all directions, it is here that they depart.
 It is here that people leave behind their characters and details of their past natures.
 It is a place where transformations happen, sometimes in error.
 Yet, this focal point, which is both a beginning and an end, is also a place of pilgrimage, containing within itself the noise, the crowds, the agitation, even as it rises above all this to an enigmatic silence.”

 The most important technique in literary creativity as per Mauni’s own words:

 “When what we are saying and how we are saying it take form together – that alone is literature.
 If we lose one, we lose both, and neither form nor content can be literature on their own.”